Code-Institute-Submissions/Finess_Interios/README.md

 Font Family: "Barlow Condensed".

 [Ion Icons:](https://ionicons.com/)
+The icon combination used on the nav bar and on the content pages were downloaded from Ion Icons.

 [Colorinspo:](https://colorsinspo.com/)
 The color combination I have decided to use brings high contrast to the eye.